 Piercings aren’t just fashionable, sometimes, they are actually functional as well.
 For instance, the tragus and daith piercings (2021 trends) are both said to be effective ways to treat migraines and other ailments.
 Nevertheless, when it comes to getting a piercing, there is always a risk involved.
-With that in mind, here is a list of 5 things to know before you get a tragus or daith piercing.
+With that in mind, here is a list of 5 important things to know before you choose to get a tragus or daith piercing.

 Know the Difference Between Tragus and Daith Piercings

 One of the top things you should know before getting a tragus or daith piercing is the difference between the two.
 The tragus is the triangular piece of cartilage that is located right next to the opening of the ear.
 This is the place you’re most likely to press on when you are trying to block out sound.
 The daith is a fold of cartilage that is located above the ear canal.